On the anticyclotomic Iwasawa theory of newforms at Eisenstein primes of semistable reduction: Proofs of the -converse and the -part of BSD formula

 and $\Sha(A/\Q)[\frP^\infty]$ is finite. \end{theorem} \begin{proof} The proof of~\cite[Theorem 5.2.1]{CGLS} works if one replaces the reference [Mon96, Theorem~1.5] there by~\cite[Theorem~C]{NekovarTame} and replaces~\cite[Corollary 4.2.3]{CGLS} by our~\cref{IMC}\,(IMC1). \end{proof}

 The $p$-converse theorem has the following applications to Goldfeld's conjecture in quadratic twist families with a $3$-isogeny where $3$ is a prime of good or bad multiplicative reduction.
 We thank Ari Shnidman for communicating and explaining them to us. \begin{remark} \begin{enumerate}[(i)] \item Better proportions of quadratic twists of (algebraic and analytic) rank~$1$ in~\cite[Theorem~2.5]{BKLOS} for a fixed elliptic curve, in particular a lower bound of $\frac{3}{4}\cdot\frac{5}{12}=\frac{5}{16}=31.25\,\%$ in the most advantageous cases (for example, when it's the curve having Cremona label $19a3$).
 Note that the proportion claimed in~\cite[Remark~5.2.4]{CGLS} is only for a subfamily (corresponding to good reduction and with their assumptions on the isogeny character) of the twists.
 Indeed, for the twists $E_d$ of the curve $E=19a3$, the results in \textit{loc.\ cit.} only apply when $d\equiv 2 \pmod{3}$ whereas our result also covers the cases when $d\equiv 1 \pmod{3}$, covering at least $\frac{3}{8}+\frac{3}{8}=\frac{3}{4}$ of the proportion of the $3$-Selmer rank $1$ twists.
 The twists with $d\equiv 0 \pmod{3}$ correspond to bad additive reduction and are not covered by our $p$-converse theorems.
+However, potentially good ordinary primes are studied in our subsequent work~\cite{KY24} and combined with our work, we can get the full lower bound $\frac{5}{12}=41.67\%$ of rank $1$ twists for the above curve $19a3$.

 \item Our result seems not to improve the bounds for rank~$0$ in~\cite{BKLOS} in the situation of~(i), but it allows one to quantify how often the BSD rank conjecture holds.
 Namely, their results give us that at least $\frac{1}{4}$ of the twists have $3$-Selmer rank $0$, hence at least $\frac{3}{4}\cdot \frac{1}{4}=\frac{3}{16}$ of them have analytic rank $0$.
 Together with~(i), $\frac{3}{16} + \frac{5}{16} = \frac{1}{2}$ of the twists satisfy the BSD rank conjecture. \item Similar improvements apply to quadratic twist families of abelian varieties $A$ of $\GL_2$-type over $\Q$ with a $3$-isogeny, as in~\cite[Theorem~1.4, Corollary~7.2]{BruinFlynnShnidman} and~\cite[Theorem~1.5]{ShnidmanIMRN}.
 For example, in the context of the latter result (where the abelian varieties all have good reduction at $3$), our~\cref{p converse} gives an unconditional lower bound of $\frac{5}{16}$ for the proportion of twists with rank $1$ over the RM ring. \end{enumerate} \end{remark}